cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 # bosh-cloudstack-cpi-release

+This is work in progress / feedbacks welcome (use issues).

 ## Design :
 * this CPI is a Bosh external CPI i.e a dedicated bosh release wich must be deployed alongside a bosh release OR configured with bosh release in a bosh-init yml manifest
 *  CPI business logic is in a dedicated spring boot app, included in bosh-cloudstack-cpi-release, called cpi-core.
 This java component has a dedicated template / monit service.
-* leverages apache jclouds support for CloudStack
+* leverages Apache Jclouds support for CloudStack, nice java adapter for Cloudstack API
 * supports Cloudstack advanced zone
 * secondary / ephemeral implemented as cloudstack volume (no ephemeral disk concept in CloudStack).
-* TBC: uses an http server to enable stemcell / template loading by cloudstak (other option was create volume and transform to template, required bosh / bosh-init to be hosted in the target cloud / tenant).
+* TBC: uses an http server to enable stemcell / template loading by cloudstack (other option was create volume and transform to template, required bosh / bosh-init to be hosted in the target cloud / tenant).
+* Out of Scope : security groups provisioning / CS Basic Zones

 ## Typical bosh.yml configuration to activate the CloudStack external CPI